robertschank/robertschank.github.io/about.md

 Why journaling?

-I don't love journaling itself, but it seems to work.
+I don't love journaling, but it seems to work.
 Something about catching the action on paper makes it easier to see what you're working with.